 TLV can review individual medicines or smaller groups of medicines, within medical areas where we consider it to be reasonable to question whether the medicine is cost-effective or not.
 The balance between medicines’ cost-effectiveness ratio changes over time, for example when new medicines are subsidized or when we accept new pricing for a medicine.

 Prior to commencing a new review, TLV makes prioritization analyses where we, among other things, consider sales volumes, reimbursement costs, cost per DDD, expanded indications and expired patents.
-TLV is also in contact with the county councils and provide them with an opportunity to submit suggestions on which products we should review.
+TLV is also in contact with the region councils and provide them with an opportunity to submit suggestions on which products we should review.

 TLV may also start a review in connection with evaluating an application for a new medicine to be part of the reimbursement system.
 Such a review can take place if there are deficiencies within a specific medical area when it comes to usage or cost-effectiveness.

 If a review is started the company or companies affected are informed.